xcore/sw_serial_to_ethernet/doc/module_manual.rst

 Resource Requirements
 ======================

-This section provides an overview of the required resources of the module so that the application designer can operate within these contraints accordingly.
+This section provides an overview of the required resources of the module so that the application designer can operate within these constraints accordingly.

 Threads
 --------